 Paddle Canada will use accurate and up-to-date information as is necessary for the purposes for which it is to be used, to minimize the possibility that inappropriate information may be used to make a decision about an individual.

+We take the safety and privacy of its members and the public very seriously and take all reasonable precautions to encrypt, safely store, responsibly handle, and safeguard all information collected by Paddle Canada or any of its trusted third parties.
 Personal information is protected by security safeguards appropriate to the sensitivity of the information against loss or theft, unauthorized access, disclosure, copying, use or modification.
 Methods of protection and safeguards include, but are not limited to, locked filing cabinets, restricted access to offices, security clearances, need-to-know access and technological measures including the use of passwords, encryption and firewalls.
 The following steps will be taken to ensure security:

 - Paper information is either under supervision or secured in a locked or restricted area.